asimlqt/docker-php-fpm/README.md

 Notes
 -----

-Currently the default user ID is 1000, for working on Linux machines with a default user; you should however be able to specify any user.
+* Currently the default user ID is 1000, for working on Linux machines with a default user; you should however be able to specify any user.
+* The `*-dev` tags don't try to chown the workdir like the other images.
+This is to improve startup time of PHP.
+For development we expect the files to be mounted with the correct UID and GID.

 License
 -------